jitendrasuthar1998/netflixgpt-by-jitendra/README.md

 If you have a lot of form fields, then it becomes a tedious task to validate every single field data.
 To solve this problem, you can use Formik library to create your form and do form validation.

+As soon as user signs up or login, firebase sends us user object, and i will save that user object into redux store, or cookie.

+Login => Save user data to redux store => Access user data from redux store whererver you need it.